-Alternative: Eat it once in a week or go for sea food.
+Alternative: Eat it once a week or go for seafood.

 Food that is not grown organically can be full of herbicides, pesticides, fungicides, wax, and hormones.
 These toxins can affect skin health negatively.

 Alternative: Eat organic foods only.
-The amount of vitamins, minerals and trace elements is two to three times more in food grown organically.
-More nutrients means healthier skin.
+The amount of vitamins, minerals, and trace elements is two to three times more in food grown organically.
+More nutrients mean healthier skin.

 7. Hydrogenated foods

-For a healthy skin you need to have good circulation of blood.
-If that is not right your skin becomes deprived of oxygen and hence collagen and elastin formation is affected depriving skin of its youthful glow.
+For healthy skin, you need to have good circulation of blood.
+If that is not right your skin becomes deprived of oxygen and hence collagen and elastin formation is affected depriving the skin of its youthful glow.

 Alternative: There is only one way out.
 Stay away from them.
 [Editor’s Note: Couldn’t agree more!]